blazecolby/blazecolby.github.io/docs/ui-components/typography.md

                     print(e)
 ```

+Once we convert the files we can split the images into training and testing.
+Because the USPTO image set is so big, we can also take a smaller portion as a whole for our model.
+For the project I did a 70/30 split and used around 500 images total.

+### Annotation
 Download the [labelImg](https://github.com/tzutalin/labelImg) desktop app.
 This allows you to annotate images by placing bounding boxes around the items that you want to identify.
 It's helpful to look at the keepboard shortcuts.

-From my understanding there are a hanful of apps that assist with annotation, both for video and images.
-For the most part, if a company really needs images to get annotated, they hire it out as a mechanical turk job or a freelance agency that specializes in annotation.
+From my understanding there are a handful of apps that assist with annotation, both for video and images.
+For the most part, if a company really needs images to get annotated, they hire it out as a mechanical turk job or to an agency that specializes in annotation.

 LabelImg creates an XML file for each image, this is how the bounding box boundries for each image are created.